What does my contract cover?

 How much will I pay in dues?

-.95% of base monthly salary for full dues members; .85% for service fee payers.
+.95% of base monthly salary for members.

 Only dues-paying members are eligible to vote for contract changes and elected officers and represent ACE on committees.